Lucid Dreaming ✨ Unlock the Magick of your Dreams

 Keep a Dream Journal

-Once you have been writing in your dream journal for some time, you may start to notice patterns, or common things or objects.
+Once you have been writing in your dream journal for some time, you may start to notice patterns or common objects.
 These are your personal dream signs.
-They can act a landmarks for you and help you quickly identify a dream and achieve lucidity.
-Common dream signs include teeth falling out, sudden nakedness, seeing people that died.
+They can act as landmarks for you and help you quickly identify a dream and achieve lucidity.
+Common dream signs include teeth falling out, sudden nakedness, seeing people who have passed.

 Reality Testing

-During the day you will want to ask yourself, "Am I dreaming?"
-It may seem bizarre to doubt your own reality but in dreamworld, physical laws don't apply.
-There are often several clues that can help you identify if your are in a dream.
+There are often several clues that can help you identify if you are in a dream.
 One way to do this is throughout the day, perform reality tests to question whether you are awake or dreaming.
 For example, try to push your finger through the palm of your hand.
-Repeat to yourself," this is not a dream, this is not a dream."
+Repeat to yourself," This is not a dream.
+This is not a dream."
 You will begin to train your subconscious mind to do this.
-So when you get a clue that you may be having a dream, you will try this in the dream.
-If you are dreaming, your finger will go right through the palm of your hand!
-This is a very exciting moment indeed!
-As the dreamworld is now your oyster.
-You are truly limitless.
-Another way, (that I have not personally tried but others have) is to close your mouth and pinch your nose.
-Can you still breathe?
-If you can, your dreaming!
-Regularly preforming these reality cheeks during your waking life, you will begin to check them in your dreaming life too.
-Looking in a mirror (often distorted reflection) or jumping (super slow decent) are other ways to help you recognize and dream.
+If you are dreaming, your finger will go right through the palm of your hand!!

 Becoming Lucid

-The moment you realize that you are in a lucid dream, is a very exciting moment.
+The moment you realize you are in a lucid dream is exhilarating!
+The dream world is your oyster.
+You are truly limitless.
+What will you do?
 The first few times you will probably get overly excited (like I did) and knock yourself right out of lucid dreaming.
-Getting too excited will either knock you back into your unconscious state or wake you up.
+Getting too excited can either pull you back into unconscious dreaming or fully wake you.
 This can be frustrating.
 Lucid dreaming is a delicate balance and the ability to remain lucid is a skill.
-You want to engage with dream but also never forget you are dreaming.
-So here are some stabilizing techniques to help keep you lucid.
+You want to engage with dream while staying aware that you're dreaming.

-I hope this inspired you to be an oneironaut.
-Its a whole other world just waiting for you!
+I hope this inspires you to become an oneironaut.
+It's a whole new world just waiting for you!

 Sources: